7 Things to Know About the Balance of Payments

 7. How does the foreign exchange market impact the balance of payments?

 When the US Dollar appreciates, US products get more expensive to foreign consumers and foreign products get cheaper to US consumers.
-As a result, and increase in the value of the US dollar causes imports to increase and exports to decrease which decreases the current account balance (and increases the trade deficit).
+As a result, an increase in the value of the US dollar causes imports to increase and exports to decrease which decreases the current account balance (and increases the trade deficit).

 The reverse is also true.
 If the US dollar depreciates, the US will import less and export more which will increase the current account balance (and decreases the trade deficit).